ammartwair/Online-Voting-System-WeVote/README.md

-# WeVote is an online voting system website
+# WeVote is an online voting system website .
- admin's username: ammar

- admin's password: ammar3